lmfit/uncertainties/doc/user_guide.rst

   >>> print arr.sum()
   3.0+/-0.100498756211

-Thus, the usual operations on NumPy arrays (multiplication, addition, :func:`sum` method, etc.) can be performed transparently even when the arrays contain numbers with uncertainties.
+Thus, usual operations on NumPy arrays can be performed transparently even when these arrays contain numbers with uncertainties.

 :doc:`More complex operations on NumPy arrays <numpy_guide>` can be performed through the dedicated :mod:`uncertainties.unumpy` module.